 If your business were compromised tomorrow, who would you need to tell about the security breach?
 And how exposed would you be to legal action if you weren’t taking the necessary precautions to prevent it?
 According to the Managing Risks Online report, 34% of SMBs surveyed wouldn’t know what measures they need to take if their business experienced a cyber attack.
 It’s important to know that you have an obligation to protect the data of your customers and other parties working with your business, like contractors and suppliers.

-According to Craig Joyce, smaller businesses are now being seen as easier targets, or as gateways to access larger corporations through supplier lists or personal data.
-To this end, having an action plan that lays out the steps needed in the event of a breach could make sure your business is prepared and knows the steps of escalation from capturing the breach, to resolving the issue and locking down the data.
+Smaller businesses are now being seen as easier targets, or as gateways to access larger corporations through supplier lists or personal data.
+To this end, having a cyber security plan that lays out the steps needed in the event of a cyber incident can help to ensure your team knows the steps of escalation – from capturing the security breach to resolving the issue and locking down at-risk data.

 As your business grows, your IT and cyber security needs to grow with it.
 As small businesses become medium businesses, the risks of a security breach can increase exponentially.
 The more devices (and people using those devices) in a network, the greater your risk to threat exposure.

 For smaller businesses that can’t afford a full-time cyber security team, building established relationships with trusted providers instead can be a solid first step.
 Having a cyber security expert on hand that knows your business can help with preventing threats in the first place, but also mitigate a situation if an incident were to occur.

 The planning phase of keeping your business secure online can have a significant effect on how protected your business will be in the future.
 From involving business leaders and your team early, to knowing your responsibilities and considering scalability, it’s worth exploring these factors to develop a thorough security plan for your business.